 The first thing you can do when you feel like doing nothing is simply acknowledge it.
 We struggle when we force ourselves to be productive when we know we have entered a slump.

-Remind yourself that it’s okay to feel unproductive sometimes.
+Remind yourself with positive self-talk that it’s okay to feel unproductive sometimes.
 Allow yourself to let go of the compelling need to be always productive.

 Accept yourself exactly as you are right now.